zixiao-bios/path_recorder/path/readme.txt

-folder to save your path file.
+Folder to save your path file.
 You can change save path in launch file.